Fargo Water Quality at a Glance

 Consider Water Filtration

-While Fargo’s water meets all standards and wins taste awards, homes concerned about disinfection byproducts or emerging contaminants may benefit from NSF-certified filters designed for treated municipal water systems.
+While Fargo’s water meets all standards and wins taste awards, homes concerned about disinfection byproducts like bromate or hard water minerals may benefit from an NSF-certified filter designed for treated municipal water.
+See our water filter solutions guide for tested options suited to North Dakota tap water.

 Report Water Issues